OLABALADE/ChatApp/README.md

 # ChatApp
-A Real-Time Chat Application using python's FastAPI and React.
+A Real-Time Chat Application using python's FastAPI, React and PostgresSql.